What Is Equity Financing?

 Equity financing is when an investor agrees to supply a specified amount of their capital in exchange for equity in your business.
 The most common equity financiers include venture capitalists and angel investors.
-There are some significant differences between these investors that we’ll dive into later.
+However, there are some significant differences between these investors that we’ll dive into later.

 What influence do investors have over my business?

-It’s important to understand the amount of influence equity funders will have on your company.
+It’s crucial to understand the level of influence equity funders will have on your company.
 If you’re not interested in sharing your company with someone else, angel investors and venture capital firms may not be for you.

-The exact level of influence an investor will legally have will depend on the amount of equity they get from the deal and the terms of the deal.
+The exact level of influence an investor will legally have will depend on the amount of equity they get from the deal and its terms.
 There are a few different levels of ownership and influence you should know about:

 - Majority ownership.
 This happens when an investor owns more than 50% of your shares.
-With majority ownership in your company, the investor essentially has full control.
+With majority ownership in your company, the investor essentially has complete control.

 - Minority active.
-At this level, your investor owns 20%–50% of the shares.
+Your investor owns 20%–50% of the shares at this level.
 This does not give them total control over management decisions, but it does give them the right to influence your decisions.
-You’ll have to keep them in the loop and council with them over major decisions.
+You’ll have to keep them in the loop and council over major decisions.

 - Minority passive.
-At this level, your investor has less than 20% of your equity shares.
+Your investor has less than 20% of your equity shares at this level.
 Their small stake in your company gives them little to no influence over business decisions.